Arman Karamyan: Unirea Urziceni

 In mid-September 2010, the search was over for the Karamyan brothers.
 The football players signed a contract with and officially moved into Unirea Urziceni.
 Near the end of a match, Arman made his debut for the club coming on as a substitute in the 81st minute of the game.

 In late October 2011, Stoichiță, who knew firsthand the playing abilities of both brothers, invited them to his current team Mioveni.
 However, Artavazd decided to retire as a player and go into business.

 Buftea

 A year later, Artavazd resumed his career and he and Arman both joined the Liga II club Buftea.
 In their first meeting, Artavazd scored twice.
 Arman also scored a goal in their second match.

 International career

 Karamyan was a member of the Armenia national team and had participated in 49 international matches and scored 5 goals since his debut in an away friendly match against Guatemala on 9 January 2000 ending 1–1.
 In 2010, he left the national team.

 Personal life

 He and his brother Artavazd Karamyan were both football players and have spent nearly their entire careers playing for the same teams.

 At the end 2014 he took the Romanian citizenship, together with his brother.
-They are living in Romania with their kids and wives.
+They are living in Romania with their children and wives.